 - Measures volume of air exhaled as a function of time

-- Restrictive lung disease has a reduced volume, i.e., low FVC
+- Restrictive lung disease has a reduced volume, i.e. a low FVC

-- Obstructive lung disease has a reduced flow, i.e., low FEV1
+- Obstructive lung disease has a reduced flow, i.e. a low FEV1

 Lung volumes: TLC, RV

-- Volumes and capacities; addition of two or more volumes comprise a capacity
+- The addition of 2 or more volumes comprises a capacity

 - Nitrogen washout and helium dilution technique

-- Body plethysmography (body box) – gold standard for measuring lung volumes
+- Body plethysmography is the standard for measuring lung volumes